Pregnancy SmartSiteTM

 Why the Test is Performed

-ADH blood test is ordered when your provider suspects you have a disorder that affects your ADH level such as:
+The ADH blood test is ordered when your provider suspects you have a disorder that may be due to an abnormal ADH level such as:

 Certain diseases affect the normal release of ADH.
 The blood level of ADH must be tested to determine the cause of the disease.
 ADH may be measured as part of a water restriction test to find the cause of a disease.